-Makro is keenly aware of the serious challenges facing our country and as a business we recognize the responsibility we have to contribute generously to the upliftment and care of the broader South African society.
-Makro believes that education in early childhood plays a central role in creating a better future that will not only benefit our children, but the future of South Africa.
+Makro is aware of the serious challenges which face our country.
+As a business, we recognise the responsibility we have to contribute generously to the upliftment and care of South Africa and the people who live here.
+Makro believes that education and early childhood development plays a central role in creating a better future that will not only benefit our children, but the future of South Africa.

-Makro partners with the Izzi Trust to provide a holiday feeding scheme to thousands of learners in Olifantsfontein, Olievenhoutbos and Pretoria East.
-Makro assists the Izzi Trust fill this dire gap by providing learners with a parcel of food to tide them over during the holidays.
+Makro partners with the Izzi trust to provide a holiday feeding scheme to thousands of learners in Olifantsfontein, Olievenhoutbos and Pretoria East.
+Makro assists the Izzi trust fill this dire gap by providing learners with a parcel of food to tide them over during the holidays.

-The ACFS was started in 1945 in Sophiatown and works tirelessly to improve the quality of life for those hardest hit – in particular orphans and vulnerable children in child-headed households or children in the care of elderly grandmothers.
+The ACFS was started in 1945 in Sophiatown by the late Bishop Trevor Huddleston and works tirelessly to improve the quality of life for those hardest hit – in particular orphans and vulnerable children in child-headed households or children in the care of elderly grandmothers.

-Makro works with The Tomorrow Trust on the Saturday and holiday school programme which helps children improve their academic performance.
+Makro works with the Tomorrow trust on the Saturday and holiday school programme which helps children improve their academic performance.
 Makro supports the Junior and Senior Saturday and Holiday School Programme that provides integrated education and holistic support to children from disadvantaged backgrounds.

-The Wildlands Conservation Trust focuses on ecosystem services areas such as forests and land conservation.
+The Wildlands conservation trust focuses on ecosystem services areas such as forests and land conservation.
 Makro supports the Trusts’ Clothes for Life initiative which uses the collection and bartering of clothes as way to uplift schools and also plant more trees for the benefit of the environment.
 Some of these clothes are also donated to charities who need them.